JoseZaqITB/zettelNotes-memo-pad/coverLetter_zaquinaula_EpicGames.md

 title: coverLetter_zaquinaula_EpicGames
 ---
 Dear Hiring Manager
 I'm eager to get involved in the game industry world, I'm recently finished a one year course about videogames.
 There are web, app, systems, network, cyber security, videogames and others I may not know.
 And I feel videogames is the one for me.
-Since a child I was doing animations, telling stories about my friends just for see him laugh.
-Then I tried to make videogames, with Adobe flash, but I  knew nothing about programming in that moment.
-So this industry is familiar for me.
+Since I was a child I was doing animations, telling stories about my friends, then showing them and  see them laugh.
+Then I tried to make videogames, with Adobe flash, but was difficult in that time for me.
+Now in my free time, after entering in the programming world, I've made animations with blender, and a few games in Java, Js and  Unreal Engine

-Epic games is a big company that made amazing videogames and for me it's an honor to work with it.
+Epic games is a big company that have made amazing videogames like Fortnite or Gears of Wars franchise and for me it's an honor to work in Epic Games.

 I have good technical skills but I don't know how to make a very good videogame or how it is to be part of it.
-I would like to have a mentor that guides me in my first steps in the industry, learn about all the programming roles and choose the one for me.
+I would like to have a mentor that guides me in my first steps in the industry and learn about all the programming roles